+Released: July 5, 2013.
+Directed by: Nat Faxon and Jim Rash.
+Starring: Sam Rockwell, Steve Carell, Toni Collette.
+Runtime: 103 min.
 As I'm sure you've been able to tell; I love coming-of-age movies.
 Well, I love movies in general - but I find myself really enjoying movies like these.
-I think there's something important about … Continue reading The Way Way Back” helmed by Nat Faxon and Jim Rash.
+I think there's something important about … Continue reading The Way Way Back (2013)

 Release Date: June 7, 2013.
 Director: Jordan Vogt-Roberts.
 Stars: Nick Robinson, Gabriel Basso, Moises Arias.
 Runtime: 95 min.
 Coming-of-age movies are such a commonplace in cinema, so it's a good thing I enjoy them.
 These types of films are usually great, like most of John Hughes' filmography, or "The Perks of Being A Wallflower".
 These types of movies … Continue reading The Kings of Summer (2013)